BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 "There are two that have separated themselves, just a slight bit," Bailey said.
 "Essential Quality, he just wins, and Rock Your World.
 We don’t know the limit on him.
 He was just brilliant in his only dirt performance.

-“Then you have Hot Rod Charlie, Midnight Bourbon, Medina Spirit, even maybe Known Agenda, right below those.
-After that there are like 5 or 6 surprises that we’ve seen in the preps that, who knows?
+"Then you have Hot Rod Charlie, Midnight Bourbon, Medina Spirit, even maybe Known Agenda, right below those.
+After that there are like five or six surprises that we’ve seen in the preps that, who knows?

-“Listen, anything can happen.
-But I think there are at least 2 and maybe 5 horses that are a little bit better than what we saw today by Super Stock and from the Wood Memorial winner (Bourbonic).”
+"Listen, anything can happen.
+But I think there are at least two and maybe five horses that are a little bit better than what we saw today by Super Stock and from the Wood Memorial winner (Bourbonic)."

 Moss said the current crop of 3-year-olds is so lightly raced that they’re difficult to handicap.
 Everybody is learning about their capabilities.